Getting Into Consulting as a PhD: Complete Guide (2026)

 In academia, you build up to the conclusion.
 You present your methodology, walk through the data, and reveal your findings at the end.
 In consulting, you do the exact opposite.

 Consultants lead with the answer first, then support it with evidence.
-This is called top-down communication, and it is used in every client presentation, email, and case interview.
+This is called top-down communication, and it shows up in every client presentation, email, and case interview.
 If you only fix one thing before your interviews, make it this.

 Learning to Think 80/20 Instead of Striving for Perfection